A Quietly Wild Ride: Inside Kate Moss' Fiercely Private World

 Fred Duval/FilmMagic

-Doherty and Moss were on and off before finally splitting up for good in July 2007.
-Not long after, she met Jamie Hince, guitarist for The Kills (and a vegan), after first spying his photo online and then meeting him in person soon after.
+In 2007, she met Jamie Hince, guitarist for The Kills and a vegan, after first spying his photo online and then meeting him in person soon after.

 "Jamie's amazing," Moss told Vanity Fair.
 "Basically, he turned up.
 I was at [longtime friend Lucie de la Falaise's] house in the South of France, and we were Googling men.
 And I went, 'Ooh, I like the look of him.'
 A friend set us up.
 He turned up, and we spent, like, the next four days together.
 And after we finally woke up, I said, 'Do you want a bacon sandwich?'
 And he just laughed at me.
 I didn't know he was a vegan.
 We'd been together four days.